Genivia/ugrep/README.md

     ugrep -r -n -k -w 'main' myproject

-But this search query also finds `main` in strings and comment blocks.
+This search query also finds `main` in strings and comment blocks.
 With **ugrep** we can use *negative patterns* of the form `(?^...)` to ignore unwanted matches in C/C++ quoted strings and comment blocks.
 Because strings and comment blocks may span multiple lines, we should use `-o`: